 11. Reasons for hanging mistletoe and kissing under it

 Mistletoe has no relationship with toes or mists.
 Mist is German for “dung” and tang (toe) means “branch.”
 Birds spread this parasitic plant from tree to tree through their feces.
-It is poisonous to humans, however, it serves as an important food source for birds and other animals.
+It is poisonous to humans.
+But it serves as an important food source for birds and other animals.

 Other sources indicate that kissing under the mistletoe started in England.
 Before the kisser gave the kiss, he had to pluck a berry, and when all the berries disappeared, there was no more kissing.
 Decorations of mistletoe within houses were common during the Middle Ages to ward off evil and the devil.